 Like all Photoshop beginners, you have no idea what a Photoshop layer is, what it’s used for, and why you need them.

-This Photoshop Layers guide will explain everything you need to know about Photoshop Layers.
+This Photoshop layers guide will explain everything you need to know about layers.

 - how to access and create them